certifiedfoolio/synergyOS/README.md

 This is still in testing, mind you.
 I wouldn't recommend it as a daily driver just yet, but...
 If you want to tinker around, go right ahead :>

+Credits to VanillaOS for giving me this idea in the first place. :D